Anti-Terrorism Act of 1987: Enactment

 The Reagan Administration sought to negotiate with Congress to prevent closure of the PLO mission at the United Nations, in fear that doing so would spark worldwide criticism.
 Legal Advisor to the State Department, Abraham Sofaer, sent a memorandum to Secretary of State George Shultz, explaining that, although the PLO was not legally entitled to an office at the UN, the U.S. should prevent its closure.
-More specifically, Sofaer’s memorandum explained that the legal status of permanent UN observers (like the PLO) was not clarified in the 1947 Headquarters Agreement, meaning that the US could argue it had no legal obligations to treat observer missions with any immunities.
+More specifically, Sofaer's memorandum explained that the legal status of permanent UN observers (like the PLO) was not clarified in the 1947 Headquarters Agreement, meaning that the US could argue it had no legal obligations to treat observer missions with any immunities.
 However, the memo concluded, closing the PLO mission would run contrary to 40 years of practice under the Agreement.

 In a later interview with the New York Times, Sofaer, speaking on behalf of the Administration, said that closing the PLO UN office would violate the 1947 Headquarter Agreements and result in a suit against the United States in the International Court of Justice.
-He added that the ongoing congressional debate “has the clear implication that Congress doesn’t care if it violates international law.”
+He added that the ongoing congressional debate “has the clear implication that Congress does not care if it violates international law.”

-Ultimately, despite the Administration’s objections.
+Ultimately, despite the Administration's objections.
 Congress enforced closure of the PLO mission.
 The New York Times recognized Sofaer as someone who understood the foolishness of this decision:

 "Abraham D. Sofaer, the State Department's legal adviser, has understood the serious implications of this political foolishness.
 He has urged that action be held up, pending a legal ruling, lest American peace efforts in the Middle East be undermined.
 He sees the risk of damage to the interests of the United States and Israel."